Corporate Governance

 Group Company Business Management

-Through rules such as our domestic and overseas affiliate company handling regulations and decision-making authority standard requirements, we have constructed a framework for receiving decision-making and reports from Group companies to the Company.
+Through rules such as our domestic and overseas affiliate company handling policy and affiliate company decision-making guidelines, we have constructed a framework for getting approval and reports from Group subsidiaries to the Company.
 In addition, our Corporate Audit Department implements internal auditing and results of audits by Audit and Supervisory Board members of our Group companies are collected at Audit and Supervisory Board meetings.